eea/eea.docker.esbootstrap/docs/Details.md

 #### __Configure custom layout string__

-in the **layout_vars** section you can edit the strings to be describe the title and the text description of your app.
+in the **layout_vars** section you can change some layout configurations like title, description, show/hide breadcrumb and other.

 <pre>
   "layout_vars": {
         "head_title": "Elasticsearch bootstrap application",